GHutch55/GHutch55/README.md

 Hi, I'm Grant, a sophomore at Otterbein University studying Computer Science with a minor in Mathematics!

-My current interest is Golang
+My current interest is Golang and React

 Currently Studying in School:
 	Java,